May201/CIMilestone1/README.md

 * Complete shopping experience including discount and checkout of the orders.
 * Product slider
-* Automated chatbox to help customers to place orders.
 * Login/sign ups that would perform actual registrations for user input.